myselfRahul/terraform-aws-webserver/README.md

 # terraform-aws-webserver
-This is one main file to make webserver on aws
+This is main file to make webserver on aws
+Steps :
+1.